Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Treatment

-The initial dose of insulin is 10 IU IV.
-The subsequent infusion of insulin in isotonic sodium chloride solution or 5% glucose solution is carried out at a rate of 0.1 U / kg / hour.
+The initial dose of insulin is 10 units IV.
+Subsequent infusion of insulin in isotonic sodium chloride solution or 5% glucose solution is carried out at a rate of 0.1 U/kg/hour.

-Deficiency of extracellular and intracellular fluid in ketoacidosis can reach 10% of body weight.
-Treatment should begin with the introduction of isotonic solutions containing Na + and CI -.
-The danger of over-administration of crystalloids lies not only in volume overload, but also in an imbalance in sodium and glucose concentrations.
-Therefore, dynamic control of these substances is necessary and, if necessary, timely correction.
+The deficiency of extracellular and intracellular fluid in ketoacidosis can reach 10% of body weight.
+Treatment should begin with the administration of isotonic solutions containing Na + and CI -.
+The danger of overadministration of crystalloids lies not only in volume overload, but also in imbalance of sodium and glucose concentrations.
+Therefore, dynamic monitoring of these substances and, if necessary, timely correction are necessary.

-Loss of K + in ketoacidosis reaches 200 - 700 mmol and continues as the acidosis is eliminated.
-When correcting hypokalemia, it is necessary to take into account not only the deficit, but also the need.
-The formula for calculating the K + deficit is presented:
+K+ losses during ketoacidosis reach 200 - 700 mmol and continue as the acidosis resolves.
+When correcting hypokalemia, it is necessary to take into account not only the deficiency, but also the need.
+The formula for calculating the K+ deficiency is presented:

 Potassium deficiency (mmol) = patient weight (kg) x 0.2 x (4.5 - K + plasma)

-The introduction of sodium bicarbonate is recommended when the pH drops.< 7,2 и снижении АД сист ниже 90 мм рт.ст., для предупреждения дальнейших электролитных нарушений и гемолиза. Но введение раствора соды должно быть более осторожным, чем при лактат-ацидозе, рекомендуется вводить 1/2 расчетной дозы.
+It is recommended to administer sodium bicarbonate when the pH decreases.< 7,2 и снижении АД сист ниже 90 мм рт.ст., для предупреждения дальнейших электролитных нарушений и гемолиза. Но введение раствора соды должно быть более осторожным, чем при лактат-ацидозе, рекомендуется вводить 1/2 расчетной дозы.

 Alcoholic ketoacidosis